 Examines motivation and emotion that underlie thought and behavior from a variety of perspectives.
 Explores the various theoretical approaches to motivation and emotion such as biological, phenomenological, cognitive, developmental and social constructivist approaches.
 Examines the historical background of motivation and emotion research, as well as a number of current applied motivational approaches.

-Introduces students to the core concepts, theoretical perspectives, empirical findings, and historical trends in cognitive psychology.
-Includes classical and operant conditioning, modal model of memory, and higher cognitive processes.
+Introduces the core concepts, theoretical perspectives, empirical findings, and historical trends in cognitive psychology.
+Includes perception, attention, memory, and higher cognitive processes.
 Explores animal as well as human research.

 Addresses basic principles of nervous system function with emphasis on communication between nerve cells.
 Focuses on therapeutic drugs as well as drugs of abuse to include mechanisms of action and behavioral effects.

 Identifies major interactions between physiology and behavior.
 Covers physiological analysis, structures, and functions of the nervous system.
 Investigates topics including sensory and motor function, states of consciousness, sexual behavior, psychopathology, learning and memory.
-Course lab fee of $10 for supllies applies.
+Course lab fee of $15 for supplies applies.

 Examines major concepts, theoretical perspectives, empirical findings, and historical trends in the scientific study of behavior.
 Focuses on application of psychological principles to personal, social, and organizational issues, as appropriate.
 Stresses use of critical and creative thinking, skeptical inquiry, and the scientific approach to solve problems related to behavior.

-Provides a foundation in how sensory systems interpret the world around us.
+Provides a foundation in how sensory systems interpret the world.
 Explores each of the primary sensory systems by defining the physical energy that is detected.
 Examines how that energy is transduced into neural impulses, and samples how aspects of that information are encoded to provide a representation of our world.
-Takes a neuroscientific approach to the topic, beginning with an overview of the nervous system including the organization of the brain and spinal cord, how neurons work and how neurons communicate with each other.
-Course lab fee of $10 for supllies applies.
+Takes a neuroscientific approach to the topic, beginning with an overview of the nervous system, including the organization of the brain and spinal cord, how neurons work, and how neurons communicate with each other.
+Course lab fee of $15 for supplies applies.

 Studies the ways in which social context influences behavior.
 Reviews both social and psychological research.
 Includes culture and personality theory.
 Presents a multi-disciplinary approach to understanding human behavior.
 Requires a research project to observe and report individual or group behavior in a real life setting.
 May be delivered hybrid.

 Introduces the complex field of forensic psychology which involves the overlap between the science of psychology and the law.
 Builds a basic understanding of the psychological principles and concepts that are part of the legal system.
 Highlights how the science of psychology potentially contributes to improvements and changes in the legal system.
 Outlines the role of forensic psychologists with regard to the legal system.
-Ideas regarding potential careers in the field are emphasized.
+Emphasizes ideas regarding potential careers in the field.
 Provides students the opportunity to customize course activities to suit their learning needs and styles from a variety of choices.

 Provides an integrated approach to understanding the roots of good and evil in human behavior.
 Explores theories and studies of human caring and destructiveness.
 Analyzes and develops psychological explanation of why individuals choose different courses of action under similar circumstances.
 Explores such concepts as attachment and parental discipline, bystander phenomena, response to authority, genocide, killing during war, group identity, bullying, views of the other and racism, forgiveness and reconciliation, and psychopathology and the biology of emotion.